您的瀏覽器不支援JavaScript功能,若網頁功能無法正常使用時,請開啟瀏覽器JavaScript狀態。

 (mergers, acquisitions, joint ventures)

-Groups exposed to human rights risks Employee, Women, Indigenous people, People with disabilities, Migrant workers, Non-employee workers Women, Children, Indigenous People, People with disabilities, Dispatched labor, Migrant workers, Non-employee workers, Local communities Customers in minority groups Women, Children, Indigenous People, People with disabilities, Dispatched labor, Migrant workers, Non-employee workers
+Groups exposed to human rights risks Employee, Women, Indigenous people, People with disabilities, Dispatched labor, Migrant workers, Non-employee workers Women, Children, Indigenous People, People with disabilities, Dispatched labor, Migrant workers, Non-employee workers Customers in minority groups Women, Children, Indigenous People, People with disabilities, Dispatched labor, Migrant workers, Non-employee workers

 Potential human rights risks